sruthi-va/marketplaceApp/Tests.md

 Test Status: Passed.

-Test 3: Viewing, adding a product to cart, and purchasing
+Test 3: Viewing stores, adding a product to cart, view cart, and purchasing

 Steps:

-    (User's already logged in as a customer and the homepage is currently displayed.)
-    User selects "view store" from homepage.
+    (User's already logged in as a customer and the homepage is currently displayed) User selects "1. view store" from homepage.
     User selects the store "Midnights", then the product "Antihero", and chooses the option to add it to their cart.

 Expected result: Application adds the product "Antihero" to the user's cart.

+    User selects "5. view cart"

+Expected result: GUI pop up of customer's shopping cart with "Antihero" {i need to run program and copy the full description}

-    User selects "purchase."
+    User selects "3. purchase"

 Expected result: Application purchases the item, removes it from user's cart, and adds the item to their buy history.

 Test Status: Passed.

+Test 4: Removing item from shopping cart (with item in cart)

+Steps:

+    (User is already logged in a customer, and homepage is displayed, and they have "Antihero" and "Betty" in cart) User selects "4. edit cart" from homepage.
+    User selects "AntiHero" from dropdown and clicks ok

+Expected result: If user selects "4. edit cart" again, Antihero will be not show up on the GUI pop up

+Test 5: Removing item from shopping cart (with an empty cart)

+Steps:

+    (User is already logged in a customer, and homepage is displayed, and they have nothing in their cart) User selects "4. edit cart" from homepage.

+Expected result: GUI pop up with the message "your cart is empty!"